Teesdale and Barnard Castle

 A MAGNIFICENT MUSEUM

-The market cross forms the centrepiece of a small roundabout at Barnard Catsle from which a road called Newgate leads us into what is arguably Barnard Castle's biggest attraction; the Bowes Museum.Visitors are surprised to find this huge and magnificent building, in such a small north country town.
+The market cross forms the centrepiece of a small roundabout at Barnard Castle from which a road called Newgate leads us into what is arguably Barnard Castle's biggest attraction; the Bowes Museum.Visitors are surprised to find this huge and magnificent building, in such a small north country town.
 Built in the style of a French chateau, it has one of the most impressive collections of pictures, ceramics, textiles, tapestries, clocks and costumes in the north of England.
 Its exhibits include a famous life size, silver swan, which can delicately lift a fish from a salver to swallow it.
-The Bowes Museum developed from the collection of John Bowes, Earl of Strathmore, who with his French actress wife Josephine purchased most of the wonderful items displayed in the museum.
+The Bowes Museum developed from the collection of John Bowes, the illegitimate son of the 10th Earl of Strathmore.
+Along with his French actress wife Josephine, Bowes purchased most of the wonderful items displayed in the museum.
 Sadly both died before the completion of the building in 1892.